Pujols homers for hit No. 2,992 in Angels' 4-3 win vs Giants - Philly

 All three Angels home runs were off Holland (0-3).

 Trout homered into the rocks beyond the fence in center field an inning after nearly robbing Brandon Belt of a two-run homer.
-Trout's eighth homer, on an 0-1 pitch, tied the game at 2.
+His second in as many games and his eighth overall, it came on 0-1 pitch and tied the game at 2.

 In the second, Trout leaped and had Belt's fly ball in his glove for a moment before it popped out when he hit the wall and it went over the yellow line.
 Pablo Sandoval was on second base after a strikeout-wild pitch followed by another wild pitch by Richards.
 It was Belt's fourth homer.